-Modern Language or Qualifying Global Experience
+Qualifying Global Experience

-For the Study Abroad option there are a number of international experiences open to students at Lehigh University that meet the requirements for the International Business Certificate.
+There are a number of international experiences open to students at Lehigh University that meet the requirements for the International Business Certificate.
 Short-term study abroad programs and experiences (i.e., those of a duration of less than one semester) must demonstrate high salience to international business to qualify as an applicable global experience.
 Listed below is a sampling of programs currently offered, for an up-to-date list, consult the Study Abroad Office.
 Global programs offered for credit can be used in partial fulfillment (maximum of three credits) of the 12-credit requirement.

 - Semester Study Abroad (in a country with a primary language other than English)